CSM Jiul Petroșani: 2002–2007: The last shine of the miners

-Financial problems and the decline (2007–present)
+2007–present: Financial problems and the decline

 The decline of the mining industry in the Jiu Valley, the relegation, and internal drama saw the team struggle for several years, especially financially.
 Player Mihai Lungan accused Alin Simota, owner of Jiul Petroșani, of sending his bodyguards to beat him up after Lungan attempted to terminate his contract.
 The club returned to the middle of the second league, placing 6th in 2007–08, 10th in 2008–09, and 16th in 2009–10 after being excluded from the championship.
 The exclusion put even more financial strain on the already stretched-thin budget and Jiul Petroșani dropped down to Liga IV for the 2010-11 season.
-They finished at the top of the league, five points above Minerul Uricani in 2nd, but lost 0-1 in the promotion match against Flacăra Făget from Timis County.
+They finished at the top of the league, five points above Minerul Uricani in 2nd, but lost 0–1 in the promotion match against Flacăra Făget from Timis County.
 Despite this, Jiul was able to join Liga III due to a shortage of teams and finished 5th.

 Alin Simota left the team during the 2012-13 winter break, designating its ownership to the Petroșani Municipality.
 The city, however, refused to take over and Jiul was forced to withdraw from Liga III and re-join Liga IV.
 In 2014, the club was moved to the government-owned Municipal Sports Club and funding became even scarcer.
 As such, they have continued to struggle, placing 8th in 2013–14, 9th in 2014–15, 13th in 2015–16, 9th in 2016–17, 12th in 2017–18 and 9th in 2018–19.
 Despite the changes during the COVID-19 pandemic and finishing 12th in the 2019-20 season, Jiul Petroșani was promoted and finished 8th in the seventh round of Liga III's 2020-21 season.
 They managed to stay within the third league during the 2021-22 season but have qualified for the play-out round in 2022-23.